joestubbs/coe379L-sp25/docs/unit01/class_vm.rst

 Copy the ``token=227575a727e275de3ebe4a864e58805db3d268cc99a62230`` part from the log.

-2. **In your browser** Connect to your Jupyter server using the following URL
+2. **In your browser.** Connect to your Jupyter server using the following URL

 .. code-block:: bash